 Individually, the Vols have enjoyed a tremendous amount of individual success.
-During Winterbotham's seven-year tenure, Tennessee has had 14 All-America and 22 All-SEC selections.
-Fifteen different Vols have been ranked nationally in singles, including three -- Mikelis Libietis (2013), Rhyne Williams (2011) and John-Patrick Smith (2010) -- who have held the No. 1 ranking.
+During Winterbotham's tenure, Tennessee has had 18 All-America and 27 All-SEC selections.
+Seventeen different Vols have been ranked nationally in singles, including three -- Mikelis Libietis (2013), Rhyne Williams (2011) and John-Patrick Smith (2010) -- who have held the No. 1 ranking.
 Smith was named the SEC Player of the Year in 2010 and 2011, and Libietis picked up the awards trail as a sophomore, being named the conference player of the year in 2013.

 In the NCAA singles and doubles tournaments, the Vols produced one finalist every year from 2008-2011.
 Smith and Williams were singles finalists in 2008 and 2011 respectively, and Smith made it to the title match of the NCAA Doubles Championships with Davey Sandgren in 2009 and 2010.

 When it comes to schoolwork, the Vols have been successful there too.
-The last four years, UT has been named an ITA All-Academic Team with a cumulative grade point average above 3.2.
-A team-record five Vols were named ITA Scholar-Athletes in 2012, each of them posting a year-long GPA above 3.5.
+Four times UT has been named an ITA All-Academic Team with a cumulative grade point average above 3.2.
+In 2014, five Vols were named ITA Scholar Athletes for keeping their cumulative GPA above 3.5.

-In Winterbotham's seven seasons, the Vols have earned ITA Scholar Athlete honors 12 times and have been on the SEC Academic Honor Roll 34 times.
+The Vols have earned ITA Scholar Athlete honors 17 times and have been on the SEC Academic Honor Roll 38 times.
 In addition to on-court accolades, Smith concluded his career by earning an NCAA postgraduate scholarship.

 "When you're consistently succeeding both areas, you feel the program is really starting to do what you hoped to do," said Winterbotham.
 "Chris and I hoped we would have a team that would compete and win championships, and we also want to develop fine, young men that are going to be successful in all aspects of their lives."

 Winterbotham was named the 10th coach in Tennessee tennis history on Oct.
 24, 2006.
-He and Woodruff joined forces when Tennessee was ranked No. 50 nationally, but the Vols have quickly vaulted up the charts since then.
-Tennessee ended 2010 at No. 2 and has finished the last five seasons in the top 25.
+He and Woodruff joined forces when Tennessee was ranked No. 50 nationally, but the Vols quickly vaulted up the charts.

 The 2006 Buffs posted a third-place finish in the Big 12 standings as Colorado recorded its most conference wins since 1998 at 5-2.
 In his four seasons at Colorado, Winterbotham's teams posted a 42-56 record.
 The Buffs continually climbed up the Big 12 ladder, finishing sixth in 2003 and 2004, fifth in 2005 and third in 2006.